 The other approach is to bake the whole lot ahead of time.

-Let your cooked mummy hot dogs cool, and then you can store them in an airtight container (don’t be tempted to store them before they’re cool or you’ll end up with soggy dogs!)
+Let your cooked mummy hot dogs cool completely, and then you can store them in an airtight container.

-Then when you’re ready to serve them, just reheat them in the oven for a few minutes.
+Then when you’re ready to serve your mummy dogs, just reheat them in the oven for a few minutes.

 If you’re taking these mummy dogs to a party or pot luck then this can be a great option.